ppzh0/castaway/README.md

 ## Contribution

-Not accepting contributions.
+Contributions are now receiving.

 ## About

 Castaway is a discord server which is based on noir theme.
-There was no reason to do this.
-But I did it.
+There was no reason to do this but I did it.

 ## Preview & Access